Crohn's disease: Pathophysiology

 During a colonoscopy, biopsies of the colon are often taken to confirm the diagnosis.
 Certain characteristic features of the pathology seen point toward Crohn's disease.
 Common features include a transmural pattern of inflammation, meaning the inflammation may span the entire depth of the intestinal wall.
+Recent work has found that changes in NOD2 and in autophagy-related genes such as ATG16L1 can interfere with how immune cells in the gut recognize microbes and carry out normal cleanup processes.
+When this does not happen correctly, the intestine struggles to clear bacteria and leftover cellular material, which keeps inflammatory signals active.
+Researchers have also found that reduced ATG16L1 activity affects the development and stability of innate lymphoid cells and dendritic cells, both of which are important for keeping the gut's immune environment steady.
+When these cells do not function properly, cytokine signaling becomes unbalanced and can eventually lead to tissue fibrosis.
+These findings help connect genetic risk factors with the ongoing inflammation that defines Crohn's disease.

 Granulomas, aggregates of macrophage derivatives known as giant cells, are found in 50% of cases and are most specific for Crohn's disease.
 The granulomas of Crohn's disease do not show "caseation", a cheese-like appearance on microscopic examination characteristic of granulomas associated with infections, such as tuberculosis.
 Biopsies may also show chronic mucosal damage, as evidenced by blunting of the intestinal villi, atypical branching of the crypts, and a change in the tissue type (metaplasia).
 One example of such metaplasia, Paneth cell metaplasia, involves the development of Paneth cells (typically found in the small intestine and a key regulator of intestinal microbiota) in other parts of the gastrointestinal system.